abarbanell/abarbanell.github.io/_posts/2017-04-15-scaling-scrum.md

 ## Scaling SCRUM - sprint 1: few teams in an offshore location

-Initially, we started with 3-4 teams in one offshore location, Agile experience had to be built up in the team, as we were building up our processes.
-Furthermore, the product owners and engineering management was in a different timezone from the team.
+Initially, we started with 3-4 teams in one offshore location, Agile experience had to be built up in the team, and we were building up our processes at the same time.
+Furthermore, the product owners and engineering management were in a different timezone from the development teams.

 Here is what worked for us: